euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Latent Dirichlet Allocation.md

 ## Sample a topic

-The first step to build the model is to build a dirichlet distribution matrix ($\theta$) for a set of documents and a set of topics.
+The first step to build the model is to build a dirichlet distribution space ($\alpha$) that gets map into a multinomial distribution matrix ($\theta$) for a set of documents and a set of topics.
 In the following image a probability is given for every pair (document, topic).

 > image sublda2

 ## Sample a word

+Now, a second dirichlet distribution space ($\beta$), in the case of the image is a 3-dimensi

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyOTM2OTQxOTNdfQ==
+eyJoaXN0b3J5IjpbLTE4Mjk1Nzk3MjddfQ==
 -->